asergiobranco/blackwing_documentation/docs/client.md

+# Clients

+The available frameworks, packages, and tools to easily communicate with any blackwing server will be presented in the following page.

 ## Python Client

 The Blackwing Project provides simple python implementation for a Blackwing Client.
 The code is available at [https://github.com/asergiobranco/blackwing-client](https://github.com/asergiobranco/blackwing-client).